Northeast Ohio Spinal Specialists at UH Spine Institute

 Advanced Spinal Surgery Procedures

 The UH Spine Institute utilizes techniques that have been shown to improve results, reduce pain and accelerate recovery after spinal surgery.

 University Hospitals Cleveland Medical Center is among a select group of centers in the U.S. that offer proton therapy for spine tumors.
 Proton therapy is a highly precise radiation therapy used to treat a variety of tumors in adults and children.
 It is especially valuable for the treatment of tumors on or near vital structures like the spine because the precise delivery minimizes damage to the surrounding healthy tissue and can reduce the side effects of treatment.

-Our advanced procedures include:
+Our spine institute offers advanced procedures such as:

 - Anterior cervical discectomy and corpectomy

 - Lumbar microdiscectomy